FADO: Feedback-Aware Double COntrolling Network for Emotional Support Conversation: Analyses

 \subsection{Strategy Distribution Analysis}

 The benchmark dataset ESConv suggests that emotional support usually follows a certain order of strategy flow.
-Specifically, the conversation progress is split into six intervals.
-Then, for all the testing conversations, proportions of different strategies are counted and drew on the six intervals at six points.
-As shown in Fig. \ref{distribution}, the strategy distributions are depicted.
-Compared with ground-truth distribution, our model has a very similar distribution, which indicates that FADO can mimic strategy learning like human supporters to provide more effective emotional support.
-In addition, FADO obtains better results than MISC on \textit{Providing Suggestions} and \textit{Other} strategy, which demonstrates the effective strategy modeling of our approach.
+Specifically, the conversation progress can be divided into six intervals.
+Then, for all the testing conversations, the proportions of different strategies are counted and {drawn} on the six intervals at six points, and the strategy distributions are depicted in Fig. \ref{distribution}.
+Our model has a very similar distribution to the ground-truth distribution, which indicates that FADO can mimic strategy learning like human supporters to provide more effective emotional support.
+Meanwhile, FADO obtains better results than MISC on \textit{Providing Suggestions} and \textit{Other} strategy, demonstrating the effective strategy modeling ability of our method.